Concepts

 Concept similar to the “files tree” that we are used to see in a file

-system browser, like for example “Explorer” in Windows and “Nautilus” in
+system browser, like for example “Explorer” in Windows and “Nautilus”

-The absolute path of the “directory” containing an item is called the
+presentations....
+The absolute path of the “directory” containing an

-package of the item, for example “/market/fonds/quotations”.
+the item, for example “/market/fonds/quotations”.

-other, rename them and all the other operations you are used to in a file
+the other, rename them and all the other operations you are used

-system browser.
+to in a file system browser.

 Used In: Trees.